 Moral Event Horizon: For Nagi, the point where he shoots Sergey and then ties him to the Harmonium, and then forces Nina to run it to keep him alive.
 For Tomoe, her organization of the Attempted Rape scenario, which thankfully failed.

-Though still not an altogether nice person, Juliet Nao Zhang is a far more decent human being than her Mai-HiME counterpart.
+Though still not an altogether nice person, Juliet Nao Zhang is a far more decent human being than Nao Yukki, her Mai Hime counterpart.

-Popular as she is, Shizuru's actions in Mai-HiME didn't sit well with some people.
-Mai-Otome's Shizuru is considered a lot cooler.
+Popular as she is, Shizuru's actions in Mai Hime didn't sit well with some people.
+Mai-Otome's Shizuru is considered a lot cooler, with her counterpart's Psycho Lesbian Yandere traits given to Tomoe instead.

 Saved by the Fans: The popularity of Nao and Shizuru's "Earth" incarnations prompted their return as heroes in this second season.